Dear Parents and Carers,

 Please ensure your child brings their book bag and has an appropriate jacket/coat with them in school every day.

-If you have any questions, please feel free to speak to myself, Ms Karciauskiene, or Ms Zalal.
+If you have any questions, please feel free to speak to myself, Ms Lina, or Ms Ankra.